prjemian/hdf5gateway/hdf5gateway/trunk/admin.rst

 	make latexpdf

+#. copy the HTML directory to the publishing space

+	--tba--

-#. copy the PDF file to ZZZZZZZZZZZZZ
+#. copy the PDF file to the publishing space

+	--tba--